 - Pixel tags: These are also known as a clear GIF or web beacon.
 These are invisible tags placed on certain pages of our website but not on your computer.
 When you access these pages, pixel tags generate a generic notice of that visit.
 They usually work in conjunction with Cookies, registering when a particular device visits a particular page.
 If you turn off Cookies, the pixel tag will simply detect an anonymous website visit.

 - Tracking URLs: These are used to determine from which referring website our website is accessed.

-To find out more about Cookies please visit: www.allaboutcookies.org or see www.youronlinechoices.eu which contains further information about behavioural advertising and online privacy.
+To find out more about Cookies please visit: www.allaboutcookies.org or see www.youronlinechoices.eu which contains further information about behavioral advertising and online privacy.

 Do Not Track

 We do not track visitors of the site over time and/or across third party websites to provide targeted advertising and therefore do not respond to Do Not Track (“DNT”) signals.
 However, some third party sites do keep track of your browsing activities when they serve you content, which enables them to tailor what they present to you.
 If you are visiting such sites, your browser allows you to set the DNT signal so that third parties (particularly advertisers) know you do not want to be tracked.
 You should consult the help pages of your browser to learn how to set your preferences so that websites do not track you.